Riku Asakura/Ultraman Geed

 - First Appearance: Pega Runs Away from Home

 - Spared by the Adaptation: Just like in previous series, this Gubila also spared by Ultraman Geed.
 It is also notable for not fighting an Ultra at all.

-- The Last of These Is Not Like the Others: While it's not the first Kaijuu to have a little star in the series (that honor going to the Alien Pitt Tri Tipp), it is the first giant-sized Kaijuu to have one.
+- The Last of These Is Not Like the Others: While it's not the first Kaiju to have a little star in the series (that honor going to the Alien Pitt Tri Tipp), it is the first giant-sized Kaiju to have one.
 On a franchise-wide example, this particular Gubila is the first one who doesn't even fight the Ultra in it's series, and is also the first one that actually assists an Ultra in combat.